I'm drunk with love, my body aches...

 Where all our mistakes, and all our heartaches,

 Could be dropped like a shabby old coat at the door,

 But there is not such a place, or at least there was not for Bruz.

 Bruz’s own words express much the same sentiments as penned by his aunt.
 Describing his character failed songwriter Peter Martin, Bruz wrote: “He wished he had a head master and was back in school.
 That someone could correct him and give him five black marks and allow him to start again.
 That was the horrible part about growing up.
 There wasn’t anyone to do that.
 There wasn’t anyone to apologize to or blame.
 It was always your own damn fault.”

 Incidentally, Bruz's first novel did not live up to its jovial title.
-Instead, it begins with the cryptic dedication, “to Agnes, who makes life much less a hell than it was originally intended.”
+Instead, it begins with the cryptic dedication to his wealthy cousin, “to Agnes, who makes life much less a hell than it was originally intended.”

 The website's content is copyrighted.
 No material from the site may be republished, copied, posted, rewritten, printed, photocopied, broadcast, publicly displayed, or distributed in any way without prior written permission except that you may view many of the site's pages with a web browser and you may print a single copy of those pages for your personal, noncommercial, home use.
 Markers in text, so ask permission before using.

 Left: Front door to the Bali Building, later replaced by notorious gangster Mickey Cohen then replaced again in the 80s by the bland brick Carolco Pictures building (remember Lyle and Erik Menendez?)
 Now it's IAC and home of trendy eatery Estrella.

 Above.
 Bali's location on The Strip in 1939.
 The Bali is off camera just to the left of the photo.
 Casey Roberts' final residence is just a few blocks away on Larabee Street.
 The morturary with the columns on the left side of the image handled his remains.